 Exploring Email Verification Issues in Amazon Cognito

-Command Description
+Command | Description |

-new AWS.CognitoIdentityServiceProvider() Creates a new instance of the Cognito Identity Service Provider client.
+new AWS.CognitoIdentityServiceProvider() | Launches a fresh instance of the client for the Cognito Identity Service Provider. |

-updateUserAttributes(params).promise() Updates attributes for a user in the Cognito user pool and returns a promise.
+updateUserAttributes(params).promise() | Changes a user's properties in the Cognito user pool and gives back a promise. |

-verifyUserAttribute(params).promise() Verifies the specified user attributes in the user pool.
+verifyUserAttribute(params).promise() | Confirms the given user characteristics within the user pool. |

-import boto3 Imports the Boto3 library for Python, providing interfaces to AWS services.
+import boto3 | Uses Python to import the Boto3 package, which offers interfaces to AWS services. |

-Programming Language: JavaScript with AWS SDK
+Programming Language: AWS SDK with JavaScript

 const AWS = require('aws-sdk');